 In GAINS, activity drivers for emission projections enter calculations externally using projections from different internationally recognized sources.
 For EU projects, the GAINS model uses energy scenarios produced by the PRIMES model (E3Mlab/ICCS, National Technical University of Athens) and agricultural scenarios from the CAPRI model (Bonn University/EuroCare).
-These activity scenarios are produced in consistency with the macroeconomic scenarios developed for the EU by DG-ECFIN.
-These are also the basis for deriving activity data in GAINS which are not part of the input data provided by the PRIMES or CAPRI models.
+These activity scenarios are produced in consistency with the macroeconomic scenarios developed for the EU by DG-ECFIN (2016).
+These are also the basis for deriving activity data in GAINS which are not part of the input data provided by the PRIMES or CAPRI models (i.e., activity data for the waste, wastewater and F-gas sources).